JavaScript Injector

 20XX-XX-XXTXX:XX:XX.XXXZ INFO [screenly] Asset updated successfully.

 That's it!
-When the asset now loads on your screen, the above snippet will run automatically and close the cookie consent dialogue.
+When the asset loads on your screen, the above snippet will run automatically and close the cookie consent dialog.

 Important considerations